cpdl1997/ifc1_algorithm/README.md

 ## Changes for further versions:

-There is a need to further optimize the code, introduce GPU functionalities and multithreading, and cleaning up some of the wasted files.
+There is a need to further optimize the code, introduce GPU functionalities and multithreading, and cleaning up some of the wasted files. *Makefile* doesnt work as of now.

 [^1]: Yue, Yisong, et al. "The k-armed dueling bandits problem."
 Journal of Computer and System Sciences 78.5 (2012): 1538-1556.